A20-Mini

 To unpair/remove an A20-Mini from the mobile device, touch the Pair box to clear the check mark.
 Once removed, repeat the pairing process to re-add the transmitter.

 From the A20-Remote Manage Transmitter window, enable an A20-Mini for control using the Enable switch.
 Enabled transmitters are added to the Transmitter List and can be controlled from A20-Remote.
-Disable A20-Mini control if handing control over to another device running A20-Remote or A20-Nexus.
+Since only one mobile device can be used to control an A20 transmitter at a time, be sure to disable the Enable switch prior to handing over control from one mobile device to another.

 Power off from app requires confirmation